-- A student absent from school for more than 4 periods in one day (unless sanctioned by an administrative officer) shall not be permitted to participate in practice or a scheduled contest on that day. - A student is required to be in attendance the day after a performance or competition unless there are extenuating circumstances as determined by the group director or principal.
+- A student absent from school for more than 4 periods in one day (unless sanctioned by an administrative officer) shall not be permitted to participate in practice or a scheduled contest on that day. - 2.
+A student is required to be in attendance the day after a performance or competition unless there are extenuating circumstances as determined by the group director or principal.
+If a student is absent the day following an activity event, they will not be permitted to compete in practice or a scheduled contest on that day.